-We dance at all kinds of events from October to July every year and we practice in the village of Ravensden each Wednesday during those months.
+We dance at all kinds of events from October to July every year and we practice in the village of Ravensden each Wednesday from October to the end of April.

 We perform all over the county and beyond - but we practice at 8pm every Wednesday from September to May at:

 The Bedford Morris Men need more men to join us and keep the tradition alive - for more info just click here or contact our Bagman, Phil Nicholson on 01234 772295